 What is the online payment process?

-agency checking account.
-Once you finish entering the application information
+option on the application.
+Once you finish entering the application information and

-and click "Submit" you will be redirected to a bank website to complete the payment
+click "Submit" you will be redirected to our payment partner's website to complete

 Payments ranging from $250 to $2500 can be submitted electronically.
-To make
+A receipt will

 I left my computer idle and I received an error when

 trying to submit a binder deposit.
 What happened?